cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-4.md

 * So, you'll need to enable it yourself.

 ???
-* We already used Vault's Key/Value (KV) engine in the second challenge of the "Vault Basics" Instruqt track that had been automatically enabled for the "Dev" mode server.
+* We used Vault's Key/Value (KV) engine in the second challenge.
+  * Dev mode automatically enabled this engine for us
 * But we'll need to mount it ourselves for the "Prod" mode server.

 ---